HochdruckHummer/wavelog-wp-qso-display/README.md

 **Made by Daniel Beckemeier, DL8YDP**

 Retrieves Wavelog data via API and displays the QSO numbers per operating mode via shortcodes in Wordpress.
-The Wavelog URL, the API key and the station ID can be configured in the admin area of Wordpress.
+The Wavelog URL, the API key and the station ID(s) can be configured in the admin area of Wordpress.
 Example site: https://dl8ydp.de:

 <img width="1158" alt="Bildschirmfoto 2025-02-12 um 15 19 52" src="https://github.com/user-attachments/assets/a9fdffc9-c294-407e-bda1-6bd79f546676" />